DevOpsPOC/simple-java-maven-app/README.md

 you'll be creating yourself during the tutorial and the `scripts` subdirectory contains a shell script with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline.

+Me and the team had a meeting yesterday regarding the transition that we will be doing.

+Over the next few weeks, we would like to work with you(or with the new member sof the team) on training or any necessary transition duties (i.e. DMC and On-call)